difio/blog/source/_posts/2012-02-11-how-to-write-registration-agent-for-difio.markdown

     * v - string - package version;

-    * t - integer (optional) - package type ID reserved by Monupco.
+    * t - integer (optional) - package type ID reserved by Difio.
 Define it here is multiple package types are allowed and the current package is different from `pkg_type`.